microsoft/powerbi-jupyter/DOCUMENTATION.md

   (Default = AAD)

 - `group_id` _string_ - Optional.
-  Id of Power BI Group or Workspace where your report resides.
+  Id of Power BI Workspace where your report resides.
   It will be used if `embed_url` is not provided

 - `report_id` _string_ - Optional.